 Create a unique value proposition for your map.
 Even if you’re just mapping for the joy of it, it’s good to ask what makes it different and worth playing?
 Or you might be testing an idea – something you would like to experience but doesn’t exist in other maps.
 Identifying the hook isn’t really about advertising your map, it’s more about defining your purpose early in the design process.

 What is “flow” in level design?
 It’s an esoteric term, but the flow is how your map supports the hook in the most basic possible way.
 Dying Sun had terrible flow a until we realised the hook.

 Along that flow, certain areas and ‘situations’ will separate themselves from the rest of the flow.
 I find it good tease these out as much as possible.
 Dying Sun was vertical from the beginning, the two levels connected by two lifts.
 At a point it was obvious that they were key.
 Once identified, the map was designed around the situations created by the lifts.

-If you don’t have an armour situations in mind for your map, I wouldn’t sweat it.
-Look at how the map evolves, and keep thinking about it, and how other changes in the map might support the armour situations.
 The Dying Sun 150a situation was the last thing to do on the map.
 I had tried a number of placements and situations but nothing felt right.
 In the end, what worked was quite simple.